neuefische/web-exercises/sessions/react-with-arrays/fruits/README.md

 To work locally, please install the dependencies using `npm i` first.

-Run `npm run start` to start a development server and open the displayed URL in a browser.
+Run `npm run dev` to start a development server and open the displayed URL in a browser.

 ### Scripts

 You can use the following commands:

-- `npm run start` to start a development server
+- `npm run dev` to start a development server